Overview

 FAQs

 The MSc in Psychotherapy in DCU is a four-year part-time professional training programme at Level 9 NFQ (120 credits).
-Students may exit after two years with a Graduate Diploma in Psychotherapy (60 credits; although please note that the Graduate Diploma is not a qualification to practice psychotherapy).
-The MSc programme is an integrative psychotherapy training programme, focused on working with adult clients (individuals and relationships); not for working with children or adolescents, as this would involve further or more specialised training.
-Our programme is integrative in comprising of and holding instruction and in-formation within the theories and practice of humanistic, cognitive-behavioural, psychodynamic and systemic approaches.
+Students may exit after two years with a Graduate Diploma in Psychotherapy (60 credits; although do note that the Graduate Diploma is not a professional qualification, and on its own cannot be utilised to seek professional accreditation or to practise psychotherapy).
+The MSc programme is an integrative psychotherapy training programme, focused on working with individual adult clients; not for working with children adolescents or relationships/couples, as this would involve further or more specialised training.
+Our programme is integrative in comprising of and holding instruction and in-formation within the theories and practice of humanistic, psychodynamic, cognitive-behavioural, and systemic approaches.
 The MSc programme fosters an inquiry-based attitude in psychotherapy theory, practice and research.
 This integrative psychotherapy programme provides students with an opportunity to work psychotherapeutically with a diversity of clients with complex and multifaceted needs and intends to hold equality, diversity and inclusion as a core principle for staff, students, clinical training and thus clients.

 -